 I heard about O’Reilly Reader Review Program after reading Thorben Janssen’s Java Performance: The Definitive Guide book review.
 After being admitted, I got a copy of How Linux Works, 2nd Edition.
 The book is great for anybody working in this field and you should totally read it.
-Next I’m going to tell you why.
+Next, I’m going to tell you why.

-The book’s author is Brian Ward, who has a Ph.D. in computer science and has written several books about Linux Kernel, Vim and VMware.
+The book’s author is Brian Ward, who has a Ph.D. in computer science and has written several books about Linux Kernel, Vim, and VMware.
 The book has 17 Chapters and covers many Linux aspects, from the Operating System architecture to Bash scripting and Package Managers.

 This second chapter is very useful for Linux beginners to accommodate with some basic, yet extremely useful, Linux commands, utilities and shell pipes and filters.
-One very important aspect of Linux is the directory hierarchy, which you definitely have to know it, if you don’t want to get lost.
+One very important aspect of Linux is the directory hierarchy, which you definitely have to know it if you don’t want to get lost.

 The third chapter is dedicated to Linux devices.
 You’ll learn about the standard file-based device interface and the most useful dd command.
 The chapter covers in details all device types, from hard disks to USB and terminals.

-The forth chapter talks about disk partitions and various Linux File Systems.
+The fourth chapter talks about disk partitions and various Linux File Systems.
 You’ll learn how to mount a device and how to partition it for both data and swap.
 The inode concept is very well explained too.

 Chapter 5 and 6